Training and Coaching

 Rapport-building, conflict resolution and responsibility-sharing

-In addition to theoretical discussion and practice, role-plays provide experiential learning and an opportunity to re-work past or anticipated challenges to ensure a better (and more predictable) future.
+That can be a lot to bear in mind amid an intense discussion, even with people assigned and trained to cover various relational and process functions.
+So in addition to theoretical discussion and practice, role-plays provide experiential learning and an opportunity to re-work past or anticipated challenges to ensure a better (and more predictable) future.

 The simplest ways to resolve conflict sometimes seem to be escalation (through blame) or denial (walking away).
 Neither creates much ground for future collaboration.
 We demonstrate and guide the practice of a range of approaches to minimizing heat and friction while maintaining relationships.
 We especially emphasize contingency planning: careful analysis of relational or business "failure modes" that permit the deflection of problems before they occur, and provide graceful recovery options when necessary.
 (See also Risk Management.)